pashupati-singh/Health-Care-F/README.md

 #API Endpoints

-Doctors GET /doc: For getting Doctors
+Doctors GET /doc?city=Lucknow : For getting Doctors or (Bangalore)

 GET /testimonial: Get a list of Testimonials.